szczm/raymarching-landscape-explorer/README.md

 * Optimization - both for data generation and shading.
 The current approach for sampling the height map texture during sphere tracing is a brute force and is inefficent.
 Generation is single threaded and slow.
 Also, height maps are used as gray scale, while technically taking up 4 times as much needed memory (`rgba16`).
 * Fix artifacts - some small artifacts are rendered, especially on boundaries, and extreme hills/valleys can be often rendered improperly.
 Also, the height map sometimes gets clipped, generating a see through hole in the ground.
 * Improve shading - the shading is experimental (as in, artistically), especially the lighting during noon/midnight is very uniform and shadows sometimes are low quality.
 Some things can also be added, such as water reflections and post processing.
+* Code quality/readability - it could be improved.
+About 95% of code was written with no thought of ever sharing it.
 * World variance - right now many worlds are quite similar.
 A simple method, which would restrict a world slightly (while not affecting all possible worlds globally), could be implemented (such as a factor that would lower the possible range of colours for a given world).
 Also, more parameters can be randomized, thus further differentiating the worlds.
     - Vegetation - this is a work in progress and is currently just a colour change, but could be made more three-dimensional and more varied.